Step 1. Login to Linode account and navigate to the API Panel

 Step 5.
 Enter your Linode Personal Access Token in to GridPane

-Locate and click the Linode API option in the left horizontal menu, and then enter the Linode Personal Access Token you copied in Step.3 above into the Token input field and click Create.
+Locate and click the Integrations option in the left horizontal menu, and then within Cloud Providers select Linode, and then enter your Personal Access Token you copied in Step.4 above into the Token input field, give your key a name, and then click Create.

 Step 6.
 View/Edit your Linode API Token